All Episodes

 He didn't do anything.

-All he did, rehash this, was respond.
+All he did, to rehash this, was respond.

-What we in fact, we have learned more about the Obama political operation for Netanyahu.
+In fact, we have learned more about the Obama political operation for Netanyahu.

-If anybody needs to be apologizing to anybody here, it's the Obama campaign team, the Obama team needs to be apologizing to the people of Israel for coming in and gumming up the works of their election.
+The Obama team needs to be apologizing to the people of Israel for coming in and gumming up the works of their election.

-When it was Obama and his campaign team that were behaving according to the tenets of racism.
+And that all of a sudden became racist when it was Obama and his campaign team that were behaving according to the tenets of racism.

 Netanyahu just responded, but he had to apologize for some reason.